AdobeDocs/experience-platform.en/help/destinations/ui/connect-destination.md

 2. Destination cards in the catalog might have different action controls, depending on whether you have an existing connection to the destination and whether the destinations support activating audiences, exporting datasets, or both.
 You might see any of the following controls for destination cards:

    * **[!UICONTROL Set up]**.
 A connection first needs to be set up to this destination before you can activate audiences or export datasets.
    * **[!UICONTROL Activate]**.
 A connection has already been set up to this destination.
-This destination supports segment activation and dataset exports.
+This destination supports audience activation and dataset exports.
    * **[!UICONTROL Activate audiences]**.
 A connection has already been set up to this destination.
-This destination supports segment activation only.
+This destination supports audience activation only.

    For more information about the difference between these controls, you can also refer to the [Catalog](../ui/destinations-workspace.md#catalog) section of the destination workspace documentation.